AJDC6534/LeadwisePrototype/README.md

 - All data is static (for demonstration)
 - No backend server required

+### Authentication Logic
+The login system automatically routes users based on their email:
+- **Admin access**: Emails containing "admin" OR ending with "@leadwise.com"
+- **Applicant access**: All other email addresses
+- Password validation is not enforced in demo mode
+- In production, replace with proper authentication service

 ## Browser Compatibility

 Works best in modern browsers: